 Emily Walkley, MA, LMFT, APCC

 Emily Walkley is a Licensed Marriage & Family Therapist who has been working in the eating disorder field for over five years.
-She earned a Bachelors of Science in Applied Psychology from New York University, as well as two Master of Arts degrees from Pepperdine University (General Psychology and Clinical Psychology with an Emphasis in Marriage and Family Therapy).
+She earned a Bachelor of Science in Applied Psychology from New York University, as well as two Master of Arts degrees from Pepperdine University (General Psychology and Clinical Psychology with an Emphasis in Marriage and Family Therapy).
 Emily began her training in the treatment of eating disorders working as a recovery coach in a residential facility for adolescent and adult women.
 Since then, she has held many positions in both residential and day treatment facilities working with a diverse population of men and women of all ages.
 Over the years, she has gained experience in treatment planning and client advocacy, as well as providing individual and group therapy to clients and families in all stages of the recovery process.

 In addition to her training in family systems and cognitive behavioral modalities, Emily is truly a humanist at heart, placing a great deal of value on personal experience and working to aid clients in freeing themselves from limitations and understanding authentic life goals.
 She likes to take an integrative, solution-focused approach to therapy, building on clients’ unique strengths, circumstances, and resources to implement changes to reach preferred futures.
 Emily’s warm and humorous, yet straightforward, nature provides a safe space for clients to challenge their eating disorders and strengthen their healthy selves.
-In addition to her role at Center for Discovery, Emily provides individual outpatient treatment in her private practice.